 The Council may attach such conditions to a Private Hire/Hackney Carriage Driver's licence as are considered necessary.
-These are set out in Appendix D.
+These are set out in Appendix D for Private Hire Driver's or Appendix E for Hackney Carriage Drivers.

 The Council has also made byelaws that are specifically applicable to Hackney Carriage Drivers and Proprietors.
-The existing Hackney Carriage Byelaws are set out in Appendix E. These byelaws will be reviewed from time to time.
+The existing Hackney Carriage Byelaws are set out in Appendix F. These byelaws will be reviewed from time to time.

-5.11 Dress Code
+5.11 Requirement to Dress Smartly